NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

     model.save_to(f"{save_path}")

 There is no need to change anything for the SSL model, it will replace the vocab itself.
-However, you will need to first download this model and set it through another parameter:
+However, you will need to first download this model and set it through another parameter *init_from_nemo_model*:

 .. code-block:: bash